EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 This is just one way to handle errors.
 ZIO provides many variations, which we will not cover exhaustively.

-The `orElseFail` is combined with the first (`retry`) creating another new Effect that has both error handling capabilities.
+The `orElseFail` is combined with the prior Effect that has the retry, creating another new Effect that has both error handling capabilities.
 Like `retry`, the `orElseFail` can be added to any fallible Effect.

 Not only can capabilities be added to any Effect, Effects can be combined and modified, producing new Effects.